 Serkeh or vinegar, represents age and patience.

-To reconfirm all hopes and wishes expressed by the traditional foods, other elements and symbols are also on the sofreh):
+To reconfirm all hopes and wishes expressed by the traditional foods, other elements and symbols are also on the sofreh): a few coins placed on the sofreh represent prosperity and wealth;

 a basket of painted eggs represents fertility.